how to describe yourself in a resume

 A. Adapting to Diverse Audiences

 Different cultures have varying perspectives on self-promotion and personal branding.
 While some cultures value assertive self-description, others may prioritize humility and teamwork.
-When thinking about how would you describe yourself, be mindful of the cultural context in which you are presenting yourself.
-Adapt your tone and language accordingly to ensure your self-description aligns with cultural expectations while maintaining authenticity.
+When thinking about how you would describe yourself, be mindful of the cultural context in which you are presenting yourself.
+Adapt your tone and language to ensure your self-description aligns with cultural expectations while maintaining authenticity.

 B. Avoiding Misunderstandings